• Skip to primary navigation

 • To trim asparagus, hold the bottom of a stalk in one hand and hold above the woody part of the stem with the other.
 Bend until the tough end (which you don't want to eat) snaps off.
 You might be surprised at just how much comes off!
 If you're making huge batches of asparagus, you may want to use a knife instead — just cut off the bottom 2-3 inches.

-• Soy sauce can burn in the oven or in a skillet, so it's best to always drizzle it on last rather than cook the asparagus in it.
+• Soy sauce can burn in the oven or in a skillet, so it's best to always drizzle it on after cooking, rather than roast the asparagus in it.

-• I've also tried this with broccoli, broccolini, and yes, even string beans as Alicia initially recommended.
+• I've also tried this recipe with broccoli, roasted broccolini, and yes, even string beans as Alicia initially recommended.
 It's great with all of them.

 📖 Recipe